Photo: Tracy Moore via Instagram

 For both of us, if I was a welder and he was an engineer, there’s no way we’d be on it.
 I’d walk away from it in a heartbeat—it’s just the industry we work in right now.
 But it’s a major investment in time that I could be putting somewhere else.
 It feels creative sometimes, but then I think maybe I could be writing better things—like a book—than multiple captions a day.

 Check out Breakfast Television's new podcast Moms in the Middle.
 Episode 3: To Share or Not to Share?

+You’ve been driving the #CitylineReal campaign since 2015, talking about body image, hosting the show with no makeup, being honest about the work it takes to look a certain way.
+Why is it so important to you?
 I imagine a lot of our viewers are just like me.
 I’m getting so sick of seeing perfect bodies, faces and lives on Instagram.
 I’m done.
 I want to see cellulite, a bad day, a baby tantrum and a chipped nail.
 We are all different and all working on our own journeys.
 Can some of our struggle please be reflected back to us?
 That’s what I need more of.